Chapter 1: Color Management

 In this example, the input is display-referred and gets linearized for the lighting calculation.
 Then, we take the scene-referred output and use tone-mapping to view it properly.

 As seen earlier, monitors have a gamma correction to display the images correctly.
-It is an industry standard for visual comfort since we had CRT monitors (because the light intensity does not change linearly with the voltage).
+It is an industry standard for visual comfort since CRT monitors (because the light intensity does not change linearly with the voltage).

 We correct this problem by saving an inverted EOTF into our display-referred images.
 And this is why you need to linearize them for rendering.
-This is a very important point : your renders will NEVER be correct if you do not use a linear transfer function for your rendering space.
+This is a very important point: your renders will NEVER be correct if you do not use a linear transfer function for your rendering space.
 Rendering (and displaying) in plain sRGB are just wrong !

-Display EOTF : is it “up” or “down” ?
+Display EOTF: is it “up” or “down” ?

-So when we say that our displays have a Gamma of 2.2 and that we save our display-referred images in “sRGB”, does it mean we add twice the same Gamma Correction ?
+So when we say that our displays have a gamma of 2.2 and that we save our display-referred images in “sRGB”, does it mean we add twice the same gamma Correction ?
 Well, actually, no.

 But for displays, it is the other way around.
-So no, we do not add up twice the same Gamma Correction, that would be completely broken !
-This is what we do when we save a display-referred image :
+So no, we do not add up twice the same gamma correction, that would be completely broken !
+This is what we do when we save a display-referred image:

-• Encode a jpg for with an OETF (or inverted EOTF), so a “Gamma Up”.
+• Encode a jpg for with an OETF (or inverted EOTF), so a “gamma up”.

-• Decode it on a monitor/display which has an EOTF (most likely a “Gamma” of 2.2), so a “Gamma Down”.
+• Decode it on a monitor/display which has an EOTF (most likely a “gamma” of 2.2), so a “gamma down”.

 NameFunctionDescriptionArtist-friendly terminology

-sRGB OETF (Gamma) Encoding a slight tweaking of the simple 2.2 Gamma function (or 1/2.2 Power function) “Gamma Up” or “Inverse EOTF”
+sRGB OETF (Gamma) Encoding a slight tweaking of the simple 2.2 Gamma function (or 1/2.2 Power function)“Gamma Up” or “Inverse EOTF”

 sRGB EOTF(Gamma) Decodinga slight tweaking of the pure 2.2 Power function (or 1/2.2 Gamma function) “Gamma Down”